OceaneMichel/SpaceArcadeWeb/README.md

 Controls: MOUSE to move the shuttle, Left click to shoot, right arrow and left arrow to change the bullet type

 TODO:
-- Creating 10+ level content (WIP)
 - Tutorial, menu controls
 - Feedback on damage (visual + audio)
 - Add score at the end
 - Add scrolling starts in addition to backgorund
 - Bullet animation on destroy
-- Kill the player when he's been blocked at the bottom
-  + add spikes at the bottom of the screen ?
  - Change player indicator to been seen through tunnels
  - Change the vitesse according to the game evolution